eddyminer/PythonDiary/Mini Projects/Extract_links_from_website/README.md

 # Extract Links from Website
 This script scraps all links available in a website. <br />
-Credit: PYTHON WORLD <br />
-Checkout their original project [here](https://github.com/Python-World/python-mini-projects/tree/master/projects/All_links_from_given_webpage)
+Credit to PYTHON WORLD.
+Checkout their original project [here](https://github.com/Python-World/python-mini-projects/tree/master/projects/All_links_from_given_webpage) <br />

 This script uses two libraries:
 - requests